jordanjmartinez/ghost-siem-simulator/README.md

   - Total Actions

-Features a real-time Performance Grade system (A–F) that evaluates analyst accuracy by calculating the ratio of correct actions — including dismissed false positives, escalated true threats, and                correct investigations — against misclassified alerts, and assigns a grade based on overall performance.
+Features a real-time Performance Grade system (A–F) that evaluates analyst accuracy by calculating the ratio of correct actions — including dismissed false positives, escalated true threats, and correct investigations — against misclassified alerts, assigning a grade based on overall performance.

    **Grade Scale:**
    - A: >= 90%